-Regardless of these factors, ENG-type LPA licences may continue to indicate metropolitan, provincial or Canada-wide areas of operation, as appropriate, and authority to operate on allocated TV‑band frequencies and/or frequency ranges in the VHF and/or UHF bands may remain.
+Regardless of these factors, ENG-type wireless microphone licences may continue to indicate metropolitan, provincial or Canada-wide areas of operation, as appropriate, and have the authority to operate on allocated TV broadcasting bands or from 657-663 MHz.

-In order to minimize the likelihood of receiving interference, however, licensed ENG-type LPA systems are encouraged to register their actual location and operational frequency parameters in advance with an Industry Canada‑designated WSDB.
-Note that, as with other types of voluntarily licensed LPA, only prior registration can ensure that interference is not caused to ENG operations by WSDs.
+In order to minimize potential interference, licensed ENG-type wireless microphones are encouraged to register their actual location and operational frequency parameters with an ISED-designated WSDB.
+Note that, as with other types of voluntarily licensed wireless microphones, only prior registration can ensure that interference is not caused to ENG operations by WSDs.

 Despite this, due to the short-notice situations that ENG operations often face, prior registration of licensed ENG system parameters may not always be feasible.
-To address this issue, voluntarily licensed ENG operators may also consider other frequency use alternatives, as appropriate, including those proposed below:
+To address this issue, voluntarily licensed ENG operators may consider other frequency use alternatives, as appropriate, including the following:

-- Use frequencies in TV channels immediately above and below TV channel 37 (608-614 MHz) that are unused by TV broadcasters in the same area.
-Although not mandatory, WSDB registration of ENG operations on these channels is still encouraged, as these channels may also be used by personal/portable WSDs.
-Should short-notice ENG operations be registered, no new WSDs within the ENG system's intended area of operation will be permitted within approximately 15 minutes of registration, and existing personal/portable WSDs operating on these channels will be required to change to another frequency within approximately 30 minutes of ENG registration.
+- Using frequencies 602-608 MHz, which are immediately below TV channel 37 (608-614 MHz) and are unused by TV broadcasters.
+Although not mandatory, WSDB registration of ENG operations on these channels is still encouraged, as these channels may also be used by WSDs.
+Should short-notice ENG operations be registered, no new WSDs within the ENG system's intended area of operation will be permitted within approximately 15 minutes of registration.

 It is important to remember that in all cases where short-notice frequency use alternatives are pursued by voluntarily licensed ENG operators, interference must not be caused to other licensed radio systems.
 As well, since such short-notice operations often use frequencies not listed on an ENG's radio licence, protection from other radio services and WSDs alike cannot be assured.

-Whether licensed/registered frequency parameters or short-notice options are utilized, in all cases, same-site frequency coordination by multiple ENG operators will be solely the responsibility of the ENG community.
+Whether licensed/registered frequency parameters or short-notice options are utilized, in all cases, same-site frequency coordination by multiple ENG operators will be solely the responsibility of the ENG operators.

-That way, WSDBs will know when and where licensed LPA will be operating and, thereby, the likelihood of radio interference can be minimized.
-Without registration of licensed LPA, protection from potential interference caused by WSDs on shared frequencies cannot be assured.
+This will allow WSDBs to know when and where licensed wireless microphones will be operating and, thereby, minimize the likelihood of radio interference.
+Without registration, protection from potential interference caused by WSDs on shared frequencies cannot be assured.

-- Name of the individual or business responsible for the LPA;
+- name of the individual or business responsible for the wireless microphone

-- Geographical coordinates (NAD83) of the location or area(s) of operation where the LPA will be used;
+- geographic coordinates (NAD83) of the location or area(s) of operation where the wireless microphone will be used

-- TV channel(s) and frequencies to be used by the LPA at the indicated site(s)
+- frequencies to be used by the wireless microphone at the indicated site(s)

-- Specific hours, days, weeks and/or months when the LPA will be used (note that on dates and times when LPAs are not in use, the site will not be protected from WSDs); and
+- specific hours, days, weeks and/or months when the wireless microphone will be used (note that on dates and times when wireless microphones are not in use, the site will not be protected from WSDs)

 With regard to item (v) above, the following parameters should be noted:

-- The area of operation for an LPA may be defined as a point and radius area, or as a quadrilateral.
+- The area of operation for a wireless microphone may be defined as a point and radius area.
 Multiple registrations that specify more than one point in the facility may be entered for very large sites.

-- Under the point and radius option, the operational location(s) of the LPA can be defined using up to 25 geographical points at any one time, with a maximum radius of operation of 500 metres around each point; or
+- Under the point and radius, the operational location(s) of the wireless microphone can be defined using up to 25 geographic points at any one time, with a maximum radius of operation of 500 metres around each point.

-It should be noted that in order to adequately facilitate WSDB information update functions, a minimum 24-hour advance notice for voluntarily licensed LPA registration is recommended.
-Conversely, where it is anticipated that licensed LPA operations in a specific area will take place at regular intervals (e.g. annual music festivals), pre-registration cannot be made more than one year in advance.
+In order to populate the WSDB with the most up-to-date information, a minimum 24-hour advance notice for voluntarily licensed wireless microphone registration is recommended.
+Conversely, where it is anticipated that licensed wireless microphone operations in a specific area will take place at regular intervals (e.g. annual music festivals), pre-registration cannot be made more than one year in advance.

-Operators of fixed-venue or extended-venue LPA, used on a routine basis at permanent addresses or locations may, if applicable, register their related hours of operation as “continuous” or may indicate a regular, ongoing schedule.
-If no specific period of operation is indicated by the LPA licensee, 24‑hour, seven‑day‑per‑week operation at the licensee's indicated area/location of operation will be presumed.
+Operators of fixed-venue or extended-venue wireless microphones used on a routine basis at permanent addresses or locations may, if applicable, register their related hours of operation as “continuous” or may indicate a regular, ongoing schedule.
+If no specific period of operation is indicated by the wireless microphone licensee, 24-hours-a-day, seven-days-a-week operation at the licensee's indicated area/location of operation will be presumed.